binalyze/air-mcp/README.md

 ### Usage with Cursor

-## TODO: NOT READY FOR NPX FOR NOW

 1. Navigate to Cursor Settings > MCP
 2. Add new MCP server with the following configuration:
    ```json